Find Affordable College Courses

 Fort Valley, GA

-With a ranking of #7, Fort Valley State University did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their bachelor’s degree.
+Fort Valley State University ranked #7 on this year’s Best Value Liberal Arts & Humanities Bachelor’s Degree Schools in Georgia list.
 Fort Valley State University is a small public school located in the fringe town of Fort Valley.

-In-state tuition fees for undergraduate students at Fort Valley State University are $5,832 per year.
+The average tuition and fees for an in-state undergraduate at Fort Valley State University are $5,832 a year.

 #8